apache/jackrabbit-filevault/src/site/markdown/validation.md

 1. dependency for custom validators (SPI)
 2. library for build tools which want to call validation on FileVault packages (API and Implementation)

+Validation is agnostic of a concrete repository (with its existing nodes) and can therefore be executed without establishing a connection to a JCR.

 ## Validators